 on Mar 2, 2007

 I'm finally underway for my round-the-world trip, and as I said in my last entry, I'm available for speaking on NetBeans RCP, IVR Speech Recognition, and other topics en route.

 If you're interested in tracking my progress, regular updates will be in my personal blog.

 I'm just posting now because I recently procured the tickets for the first half of my journey.
 My dates are not set yet, but the...

-A while back I wrote a wizard that would take any library JAR file and generate a NetBeans module that added the library to the list of libraries you can use from your projects (a handy way to bundle source and Javadoc all together so people can debug).
+A while back I wrote a tool called BeanNetter that would take any library JAR file and generate a NetBeans module that added the library to the list of libraries you can use from your projects (a handy way to bundle source and Javadoc all together so people can debug).
 It also would add any JavaBeans in the JAR to the Matisse (Swing GUI Designer) component palette.
-Well, it is now also an Ant task.
-So you can make it part of the build process for any library to also generate a NetBeans module.
+Well, it is now also an Ant...

-Whether you're an agilist or not, you should be aware that automated testing is one of the key factor for the success of your projects.
-While test runners such as JUnit are widely known, there are other powerful tools that can help: those that report about your test coverage.
+Whether you're an agilist or not, you should be aware that automated testing is one of the key factors for the success of your projects.
+While test runners such as JUnit are widely known, there are other powerful tools that can help: those that produce reports about your test coverage.